Gone With The....

 Quinn Bennett

 Yes!
-And don't forget about Avatar Design - that part was amazing.
+And don't forget about AI and Emotion - that part was amazing.